JULIETTA GUERRA

 over time; strong; receptive; everchanging; evolution.

-“when I create these garments I feel safe, I have control but also I do not have it at all.”
+when I create these garments I feel safe, I have control but also I do not have it at all.

-El Paseo Fashion Week 2025
+At El Paseo Fashion Week 2025 and Volare Miami Fashion Show,

-At El Paseo Fashion Week 2025, I integrated biomaterials as sculptural accessories within the collection’s runway presentation.
+I integrated biomaterials as sculptural accessories within the collection’s runway presentation.
 These elements were handcrafted using an experimental blend of gelatin, glycerin, vinegar, and knitting, resulting in a tactile material that echoed the raw and organic essence of my garments.

 The biomaterials acted as extensions of the body and the silhouette, positioned as collars, cuffs, or layered details that reinforced the collection’s visual language.
 Their presence on the catwalk introduced a dialogue between impermanence, texture, and wearability, aligning with my vision of fashion as a living.